ARMmbed/mbed-os-5-docs/docs/advanced/utest.md

 1. `control_t case_control_handler_t(void)`: executes (asynchronously) as many times as you specify if the case setup succeeded.
 1. `control_t case_call_count_handler_t(const size_t call_count)`: executes (asynchronously) as many times as you specify if the case setup succeeded.

-To specify a test case you must wrap it into a `Case` class: `Case("mandatory description", case_handler)`.
+To specify a test case, wrap it into a `Case` class: `Case("mandatory description", case_handler)`.
 You may override the setup, teardown and failure handlers in this wrapper class as well.
-The `Case` constructor is overloaded to allow you a comfortable declaration of all your callbacks and the order of arguments is:
+The `Case` constructor is overloaded to allow you a comfortable declaration of all your callbacks.
+The order of arguments is:

 1. Description (required).
 1. Setup handler (optional).